vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 To add elements to our map we render the factory component and pass the `google` and `map` objects.

-We also need to provide data required by the element itself (in our case `marker` object with position of the marker, `path` object with polyline co-ordinates.
+We also need to provide data required by the element itself (in our case `marker` object with position of the marker, `path` object with polyline coordinates.

 ```js
 import {